egor-romanov/cv/index.md

 Single QA and automation engineer in a message bus infrastructure team.

-All our testing was integrated in CI/CD process with gitlab ci and docker.
+All our testing was integrated in `CI/CD` process with `gitlab ci` and `docker`.

 - Testing of the bus configuration web portal.
-Technologies used: node.js, react, postrge, redis, consul, grpc for SUT, Java and typescript for testing and mocking.
+Technologies used: `node.js, react, postrge, redis, consul, grpc` for SUT, `Java` and `typescript` for testing and mocking.
 Our biggest project (almost 3000 backend and few hundreds GUI autotests).
-I’ve started to move gui tests from Java+selenide to TS+playwright.
-Tests number grew up from 2,4 to 3,2 thousands.
+I’ve started to move gui tests from `Java+selenide` to `TS+playwright`.
+Tests number grew up from 2.4 to 3.2 thousands.
 - Firstly manual and later I’ve started automation testing of desktop electron application (similar to bloom rpc but for internal protocol).
 Smoke test suite for the most important functionalities is integrated in CI for Mac and Linux versions.
-Stack: TS + spectron.
+Stack: `TS + spectron`.
-- Developed a project for language independent testing of bus client libraries with a team.
-Golang and JS libraries are tested in CI.
-Stack: TS, golang, mocha, grpc, node.
+- Developed a project for language independent testing of bus client libraries with a team. `Golang` and `JS` libraries are tested in CI.
+Stack: `TS, golang, mocha, grpc, node`.
-- Maintaining CI/CD in gitlab-ci and jenkins, test reporting in allure testops.
+- Maintaining `CI/CD` in `gitlab-ci` and `jenkins`, test reporting in `allure testops`.

 ### 4) Software Development Engineer in Test @ePayments

 `9.2019-12.2019`

 - I have written automated web ui and api tests.
-- Built an architecture and groundwork for new testing framework and set up mountebank service for stubbing in testing environments.
+- Built an architecture and groundwork for new testing framework and set up `mountebank` service for stubbing in testing environments.

 I’ve successfully passed my probationary period in 1.5 months instead of 3 months, but my interests did not match with qa head's vision for qa development.

-Working with c# .net stack.
+Working with `c# .net` stack.

 ### 5) Software Development Engineer in Test @Netwrix

 `2.2019-9.2019`

-- Contributing to test automation system based on vSphere, .net, asp.net rest, postgreSql and vue.js.
+- Contributing to test automation system based on `vSphere, .net, asp.net rest, postgreSql and vue.js`.
 I made a lot of updates in all parts of the system: core functionality, reporting, test runs logging, mail notifications, a lot of frontend improvements, custom serialization and so on.
-- Another part of my work was writing automated REST API tests with c# for the main product and a little bit of performance testing.
+- Another part of my work was writing automated REST API tests with `c#` for the main product and a little bit of performance testing.
-- My last big task was a project for generating reports about time tracking and employees’ workload across all company’s projects and features using TFS data.
+- My last big task was a project for generating reports about time tracking and employees’ workload across all company’s projects and features using `TFS` data.

 ### 6) QC Automation @Netwrix

 `4.2018-2.2019`

-- I was working on development of test automation system based on vSphere, .net, asp.net rest, postgreSql and vue.js.
+- I was working on development of test automation system based on `vSphere, .net, asp.net rest, postgreSql and vue.js`.
-- REST Api testing automation and writing small custom services.
+- `REST Api` testing automation and writing small custom services.

 ## Education